veganworshipper/Broadcom-Stingray-PS225/linux/linux.md

 # Linux on the Stingrays

 This is how I installed Arch Linux ARM to both the PS225 and PS1100R.
-I created the config file by extracting `/proc/config.gz` from the stock system and manually editing
+I created the config file by extracting `/proc/config.gz` from the stock system and manually comparing it with a new config from ALARM's ``linux-aarch64``.

 ## Root filesystem